 - Verizon Deal: If you’re a Verizon customer with a Play More or Get More Unlimited plan, you get ESPN Plus (plus Disney Plus and Hulu) for free as long as your plan’s active.
 My cousin uses this—it’s saved her $14.99 a month since she switched in 2024.

 - Promotions: Sometimes, ESPN Plus teams up with brands like SiriusXM.
 In 2025, they’re offering a 6-month free ESPN Plus trial if you’re a SiriusXM subscriber.
-I haven’t tried this one, but a buddy of mine did and loved catching NHL games for free.

 These options depend on what you already have, but they’re worth checking out!